LimpidTech/kohana-notifications/README.md

     	<li class="error">Error updating your profile.</li>
     </ul>

-To do this, simply need to include the notifications view inside of your own view.
+To do this, you simply need to include the notifications view inside of your own view.
 This is easily done with the following line of code:

     <?php print View::factory()->render('notifications'); ?>